zonneplan/KiBot/README.md

           * Valid keys:
             - **`cuts`**: [dict] Specify how to perform the cuts on the tabs separating the board.
               * Valid keys:
+                - **`type`**: [string='none'] [none,mousebites,vcuts,layer] Layer: When KiKit reports it cannot perform cuts, you can render the cuts into a layer with this option to understand what's going on.
+Shouldn't be used for the final design.
                 - `clearance`: [number|string] Specify clearance for copper around V-cuts.
                 - *cut_curves*: Alias for cutcurves.
                 - `cutcurves`: [boolean=false] Specify if curves should be approximated by straight cuts (e.g., for cutting tabs on circular boards).